Top of main content

 45%

-A 5.5% solidarity surcharge is imposed on the income tax liability of all taxpayers.
-This surcharge is phased out from 2021 onward.
+A 5.5% solidarity surcharge used to be imposed on the income tax liability of all taxpayers.
+This surcharge only applies to certain taxpayers from 2021 onward.

 If a German tax resident is a member of a church entitled to impose church tax, church tax is assessed at a rate of 8% or 9% on income tax liability, depending on the location.